-“And look at how you turned out,” Tanja smirked when I told her as much.
+“And look at how you turned out,” Tanja smirked, when I told her as much.

 Me, I suspect he’ll be just fine.

-After reading him McCarthy there was no going back and I decided that, from then on, I’d only read him authors of a similar merit.
+After reading him McCarthy, there was no going back and I decided that, from then on, I’d only read him authors of a similar merit.
 So we read To Kill a Mockingbird, which I’ve always argued is best when paired with Ralph Ellison’s The Invisible Man.
 I was worried that the latter would stretch his patience too far and settled for a YA version of Solomon Northup’s 12 Years A Slave.

 The Education Of Little Tree seemed a natural progression.
 I was a big fan of the movie but had never read the book and, the controversy surrounding Forrest Carter’s alleged involvement with the KKK notwithstanding, I can’t imagine a better story for a father to read to his son.

-We followed that up with Defoe’s Robinson Crusoe, Rushdie’s Haroun and the Sea of Stories, an anthology of Sherlock Holmes mysteries, Orwell’s Animal Farm, Steinbeck’s swashbuckling tale Cup of Gold, and White Fang by Jack London.
+We followed that up with Defoe’s Robinson Crusoe, Rushdie’s Haroun and the Sea of Stories, an anthology of Sherlock Holmes mysteries, Orwell’s Animal Farm, Steinbeck’s swashbuckling tale Cup of Gold and White Fang by Jack London.

 Michael Holmes, ECW’s senior editor, had gifted me a copy of Idaho Winter and we breezed through Tony Burgess’s wonderfully dark and surreal take on the perils of bullying.

-An article in Harper’s magazine about America’s waning love affair with Marjorie Rawlings’s The Yearling intrigued me enough that I tracked down a copy at a local thrift shop.
+An article in Harper’s magazine about America’s waning love affair with Marjorie Rawlings' The Yearling intrigued me enough that I tracked down a copy at a local thrift shop.
 Both of us quickly succumbed to its simple charms, and I count the scene where the boy accompanies his father to survey the damage inflicted upon their island refuge by a hurricane as among the most harrowing that I have ever read.

-Having expired the potentials on my own bookshelf I switched to Tanja’s.
+Having expired the potentials on my own bookshelf, I switched to Tanja’s.
 It was heavy on the German authors (she is after all Deutsch) and it wasn’t long before I’d convinced myself that Anyk was old enough for a little Herman Hesse.
 In my younger days, Narziss and Goldmund had been a personal favourite but Anyk wasn’t a fan (not in the least), though all of his moaning and complaining was worth it, if only to rediscover this passage:

 Master Nicholas had shown him where [the settled life of a carver] led a man.
 It led to a craftsman’s fame, to money and a dull, snug life; to a withering and stunting of that essence by which alone the secret yields itself up.
 It led to carving petty, costly toys for every rich council house and altar, and neatly lacquered cherubs, gilded at four thalers the piece.

-So at least I could say he’d been warned.
+So, at least I could say he’d been warned.

 Midway through it, a local writer I’d recently met and who was about to embark on a similar journey with his 18-month-old son, recommended H.G.
 Wells’s The Island of Doctor Moreau.
 I didn’t have a copy of that but I did have The Time Machine.
-While I enjoyed it immensely, it was a little slow for Anyk’s taste and I couldn't help thinking that he’d had been better served by the other.
+While I enjoyed it immensely, it was a little slow for Anyk’s taste and I couldn't help thinking that he’d have been better served by the other.
 Maybe we'd read it next, I hadn’t yet decided.
 Whatever it was, I knew we hadn’t many left, so I'd better make sure it was a good one. *